nihaahmad26/Bug_tracker/README.md

 # Bug_tracker
-Users in database can create logged bug issues and assign issues to users to complete.
+Users in database can log bug issues and assign issues to users to complete.